"

 • Family history of type 2 diabetes

-• History of gestational diabetes or baby weighing over nine pounds
+• History of gestational diabetes or having a baby weighing over nine pounds

 • Ethnicity (African American, Hispanic or Latino, American Indian, Alaska Native, some Pacific Islanders, and Asian Americans)